How to use Twitter for business

-According to a survey by Edison Research, Twitter users are three times more likely than Facebook users to follow a brand, and in Twitter’s own study, 69% of their users had purchased from a small business after following them on Twitter.
+According to a survey by Edison Research, Twitter users are three times more likely than Facebook users to follow a brand, and in Twitter’s own study, 69% of its users had purchased from a small business after following it on Twitter.

 Plus, people are there to discover new things – Twitter found it was the top reason people go to their site.
 So, if your goal is to get more eyes on you, Twitter is the place to be.